christopheranderson/azure-functions-webpack-sample/readme.md

 This is an example of using WebPack to bundle node modules for Node.js Azure Functions.
 This can result in large cold start improvements.

-:construction: This is an example and not officially supported :construction:
+:construction: This is an example and not officially supported.
+This does not yet work in Azure production - it requires a feature that's coming out in a release later this month!
+Will update this message when released. :construction:

 ## Try the sample